raspberrypilearning/ai-images-on-pi/en/step_3.md

 Check the Output

-Once the process is complete, you will find your generated image saved in the specified file name in the current directory.
+Once the process is complete, you will find your generated image saved with the specified file name, in the current directory.

 ![An orange and white kitten with large, expressive eyes and a pink nose sits on a wooden surface.
 The kitten has a pink bow around its neck.
 In the background, there are sprigs of lavender and a burlap-wrapped bundle of lavender flowers, against a soft pink backdrop](images/cat.jpg)